-NOTE: This program will not be accepting new students.
+Associate of Applied Science NOTE: This program is in moratorium and will not be accepting new students

 Graduates of the Dietetic Technician program will have the acquired foundational knowledge and skills in medical nutrition therapy and food service management.
 The Dietetic Technician (DT) plays an important role in providing cost-effective nutrition care and food service to the patient, to clients, and to the public.
 As a food and nutrition practitioner, a "diet tech" plans menus based on established guidelines, orders foods, standardizes recipes, assists with food preparation, provides basic dietary instruction, and counsels patients on food and nutrition.